-(5) The severance agreements for Mr. Chaffin, Mr. Lynn and Ms. Hutcheson provide that the executive may be terminated for Cause if the executive was terminated for gross misconduct.
+The severance agreements for Ms. Hutcheson, Mr. Chaffin and Mr. Lynn provide that the executive may be terminated for Cause if the executive was terminated for gross misconduct.

-(6) The severance agreements for Mr. Chaffin, Mr. Lynn and Ms. Hutcheson provide that the executive may terminate his or her employment for Good Reason following a Change of Control if: the executive's salary is reduced, there is a material reduction in the executive's benefits or there is a material change in the executive's status, working conditions or management responsibilities; or the executive is required to relocate his/her residence more than 100 miles from our corporate headquarters.
+(6) The severance agreements for Ms. Hutcheson, Mr. Chaffin and Mr. Lynn provide that the executive may terminate his or her employment for Good Reason following a Change of Control if: the executive's salary is reduced, there is a material reduction in the executive's benefits or there is a material change in the executive's status, working conditions or management responsibilities; or the executive is required to relocate his/her residence more than 100 miles from our corporate headquarters.

-(7) Under our 2016 omnibus incentive plan, a "Change of Control" is deemed to occur if: (i) any person (subject to certain exceptions) becomes the beneficial owner of 35% or more of the combined voting power of our then outstanding voting securities; (ii) two-thirds of the incumbent members of our Board cease to serve on our Board without the consent of the incumbent Board; (iii) following the consummation of a merger, consolidation or reorganization, (a) the holders of our voting securities immediately prior to the transaction hold less than a majority of the combined voting power of the resulting entity in substantially the same proportion as their ownership prior to such merger, consolidation or reorganization, (b) the individuals who were members of the incumbent Board immediately prior to the execution of the agreement providing for such transaction constitute less than two-thirds of the members of the board of directors of the resulting entity, and (c) no person (subject to certain exceptions) has beneficial ownership of 35% or more of the resulting entity's then outstanding voting securities; (iv) we completely liquidate or dissolve the company; or (v) we sell substantially all of our assets to any person, other than a transfer to a subsidiary of the company.
+Under our 2016 Omnibus Incentive Plan, as amended, a "Change of Control" is deemed to occur if: (i) any person (subject to certain exceptions) becomes the beneficial owner of 35% or more of the combined voting power of our then outstanding voting securities; (ii) two-thirds of the incumbent members of our Board cease to serve on our Board without the consent of the incumbent Board; (iii) following the consummation of a merger, consolidation or reorganization, (a) the holders of our voting securities immediately prior to the transaction hold less than a majority of the combined voting power of the resulting entity in substantially the same proportion as their ownership prior to such merger, consolidation or reorganization, (b) the individuals who were members of the incumbent Board immediately prior to the execution of the agreement providing for such transaction constitute less than two-thirds of the members of the board of directors of the resulting entity, and (c) no person (subject to certain exceptions) has beneficial ownership of 35% or more of the resulting entity's then outstanding voting securities; (iv) we completely liquidate or dissolve the company; or (v) we sell substantially all of our assets to any person, other than a transfer to a subsidiary of the company.